NBC News Fires Matt Lauer After Complaint Of 'Inappropriate Sexual Behavior'

 NBC News says it has fired longtime Today host Matt Lauer following a complaint about "inappropriate sexual behavior in the workplace."

-Today co-host Savannah Guthrie read a statement on air from NBC News Chairman Andy Lack on Wednesday morning:
+Today co-host Savannah Guthrie read a statement on-air from NBC News Chairman Andrew Lack on Wednesday morning:

 "On Monday night, we received a detailed complaint from a colleague about inappropriate sexual behavior in the workplace by Matt Lauer.
 It represented, after serious review, a clear violation of our company's standards.
 As a result, we've decided to terminate his employment.
 While it is the first complaint about his behavior in the over twenty years he's been at NBC News, we were also presented with reason to believe this may not have been an isolated incident."